+'''

 PXTrace.WithStack().Information("some info");

+'''

-public static Serilog.ILogger WithSourceLocation()
+• public static Serilog.ILogger WithSourceLocation()

-To use the WithStack and WithSourceLocation methods, you must include the extenal Serilog library.
-We recommend using the Serilog library located in the Bin folder of Acumatica ERP.
+To use the WithStack and WithSourceLocation methods, you must include the external Serilog library.
+We recommend that you use the Serilog library located in the Bin folder of Acumatica FRP.